 - Favorite Vise (as in the tool.)
 I don’t have time to tie.... but when I do I use the Renzetti Saltwater Presentation 4000 because it’s what’s here.

 Prefer to fish alone or with friends?
 I definitely prefer fishing with friends.

 Two things you wouldn’t go fishing without (aside from rod, reel, line, flies) Sunglasses and sun protective clothing.

 Interesting anecdote (ie. Embarrassing moment with a fly rod, interesting story about something you caught, etc.)

-During a self-guided (Dave, Rob, and I) excursion on a flat in Mayaguana, Bahamas I became very focused on casting to a boxfish.
+During a (2004) self-guided (Dave, Rob, and I) excursion on a flat in Mayaguana, Bahamas I became very focused on casting to a boxfish.
 I’d stated early in the trip that I had no interest in fishing for sharks.
 I was so focused on this sole boxfish that I didn’t notice the large black tipped reef shark heading my direction on the flat until Rob called out to me “I thought you said you didn’t want to fish for sharks.”
-He still laughs about me yelling back “David I’m terrified” as I virtually ran across water to get back to them.
+He always laughed about me yelling back “David I’m terrified” as I virtually ran across water to get back to them.